mkreis/matcho/README.md

 ### Spec-like interface

-There are three main vars in core ns: `valid?`, `explain-data` and `assert`.
+There are few main vars in core ns: `valid?`, `explain-data`, `assert` and `dessert`.
 First one is a function, which takes pattern and value returns true if value conforms the pattern and false in other case.
 The second one is a function, which returns a vector of errors or nil.
-The last one is a macro, it works the same way as `valid?`, but additionally asserts with `is` and provide a vector of errors using `expalin-data`.
+The third one is a macro, it works the same way as `valid?`, but additionally asserts with `is` and provide a vector of errors using `expalin-data`. `dessert` is opposit to `assert`, test fails only if value is `valid?`.

 ```clj
 (m/valid? [int? string?]
 [1 "test"])